anaschen29/AC-18.Tetra/README.md

 The code is split into a few files.

-tetra.py: various computations for tetrahedra, converting between edge lengths and dihedral angles, etc... symbolic tetra.py: similar to tetra.py, but with symbolic computations for exact values (primarily using sympy) dimension.py: computing the dimension of a tetrahedron (defined as the Q-span of the dihedral angles in R/Qpi).
+- tetra.py: various computations for tetrahedra, converting between edge lengths and dihedral angles, etc...

+- symbolic tetra.py: similar to tetra.py, but with symbolic computations for exact values (primarily using sympy)

+- dimension.py: computing the dimension of a tetrahedron (defined as the $\mathbb{Q}$-span of the dihedral angles in $\mathbb{R}/\mathbb{Q}\pi$).